Introduction

 Database Update Methodology

-The methods used within an FME workspace depend not just on the database format, but also on the source of the updates and what type of update is required.
+The methods used within an FME workspace depend not only on the database format but also on the source of the updates and the type of update required.

-FME can update all data in a database or all data in a specific table; it can also carry out updates on single features while inserting or deleting others.
+FME can update all data in a database or in a specific table; it can also update single features while inserting or deleting others.

-FME can also be used to detect changes between two source datasets, writing the differences as updates to the database.
+FME can also be used to detect changes between two source datasets and write the differences as database updates.

 The following examples illustrate different combinations of functionality and methodology.